ocapraro/.hammerspoon/README.md

 - `ctrl + alt + F` -> focuses on the nearest finder window
 - `ctrl + alt + C` -> pops out the current chrome tab
 - `ctrl + alt + X` -> returns the current chrome tab
+- `ctrl + alt + P` -> if you have JSON copied, pastes your clipboard as formatted JSON